Sourdough Shortbread Thumbprint Cookies

 3. Add Dry Ingredients

 In a separate bowl, whisk together flour and salt.
 Gradually mix into the wet ingredients until a soft dough forms.
 If dough feels too sticky, add up to 2 extra tablespoons of flour.
+It will be a very soft dough, but shouldn’t be overly sticky.

 4. Chill